-Peer effects have figured prominently in debates on school vouchers, desegregation, ability tracking and antipoverty programs.
+Peer effects have figured prominently in debates on school vouchers, desegregation, ability tracking and anti-poverty programs.
 Compelling evidence of their existence remains scarce for plaguing endogeneity issues such as selection bias and the reflection problem.
 This paper is among the first to firmly establish the link between peer performance and student achievement, using a unique dataset from China.
 We find strong evidence that peer effects exist and operate in a positive and nonlinear manner; reducing the variation of peer performance increases achievement; and our semi-parametric estimates clarify the tradeoffs facing policymakers in exploiting positive peers effects to increase future achievement.
+Both authors are affiliated with the School of Policy Studies and Department of Economics, Queen's University.

-\ We are grateful to Dennis Epple and Thomas Rawski for detailed comments, suggestions and helpful discussions which have greatly improved this paper.
+We are grateful to Dennis Epple and Thomas Rawski for detailed comments, suggestions and helpful discussions which have greatly improved this paper.
 We also wish to thank Martin Gaynor, two anonymous referees, seminar participants at the Hong Kong University of Science and Technology, Santa Clara University, University of Pittsburgh, the 2002 North American Summer Meeting of the Econometric Society and the 2003 Canadian Economics Association Meetings for helpful comments and suggestions.
-Finally, we wish to thank the University of Pittsburgh China Council for research support.
+Ding wishes to thank the University of Pittsburgh China Council for research support.
+Lehrer wishes to thank SSHRC for research support.
 We are responsible for all errors.